cbernt/GreenDanubeCloud_InDectSys/README.md

 <a href="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder.jpg"><img width="448" height="348" src="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder.jpg"></a>

 The goals of the project are:
--Development of formal foundations
+Development of formal foundations
--- Formal models for internet protocols
+- Formal models for internet protocols
--- Development of probabilistic methods
+- Development of probabilistic methods
--- Research of parallization of different cores
+- Research of parallization of different cores
--- Synthesis of formal model into HDL
+- Synthesis of formal model into HDL

--Development for the automatic detection of inturders -- Signaturebased methods to intruder atempts
+Development for the automatic detection of inturders
+- Signaturebased methods to intruder atempts
--- Anomaly based methods
+- Anomaly based methods
--- Robust trainings methods to detect anomaly based intruders -Test and simulation environment
+- Robust trainings methods to detect anomaly based intruders

+Test and simulation environment
--- Development to simulate different intrusion atempts -- Automatic generation of xml structure for testing
+- Development to simulate different intrusion atempts
+- Automatic generation of xml structure for testing

 ## Table of Contents